MislavJaksic/Knowledge-Repository/Technology/DevOps/VersionControl/Git/README.md

 # Note: a "recursive" strategy does a three-point merge (common ancestor, snapshot to merge into, snapshot to merge in)
 # Note: if there are conflicts, change file contents and use `git add/rm` until there are no unmerged paths and you can perform a `git commit`
 ```

+### Remove big or sensitive files

+Download a repository with `git` or `GitHub Desktop`.

+Discover them with `discover_big_files.bash` script.

+Download and use [BFG](https://rtyley.github.io/bfg-repo-cleaner/) to remove big or sensitive files.

+Do `git push --force`.

+Eveyone will have to redownload the repository.